A geometric characterisation of sensitivity analysis in monomial models: Introduction

+This work provides a conclusive answer to the optimality of proportional covariation by characterizing the varying parameter choices in multi-way analyses for which proportional covariation minimizes the I-divergence, also known as Kullback-Leibler divergence~\citep{Csiszar2004}.
+This is achieved via a new formal, geometric characterization of sensitivity analysis in terms of I-projections of the original distribution into a well-specified subset of the probability simplex.
+New flexible ways to choose varying parameters are introduced and their optimality with respect to the I-divergence is demonstrated.

-As a consequence of these results, we are able to prove the optimality of proportional covariation in naive Bayes classifiers (e.g.~\citep{Bielza2014}) for any combination of probabilities associated to feature variables.
+As a consequence of these results, the optimality of proportional covariation in naive Bayes classifiers (e.g.~\citep{Bielza2014}) for any combination of probabilities associated to feature variables is proven.
 Naive Bayes models are a specific type of BN classifiers often used to assign instances to a specific class in a classification problem.
 The tuning of the feature's probabilities is often critical to ensure that the classifier works reliably~\citep{Bolt2017}.

-As in~\citep{Leonelli2017} we consider models where the probability of any element of the sample space is represented by a monomial.
-They are called \emph{monomial discrete parametric models } (MDPMs).
-Specifically we focus on a subclass of MDPMs, formally defined below and called \emph{monomial models} (MMs), where specific subsets of parameters need to respect the sum-to-one condition.
-We show below that BNs and staged trees~\citep{Smith2008} can be seen as a specific instance of such models.
-Many other well-known statistical models can be represented as a MM \cite{Gorgen2015,Leonelli2017}: for instance chain event graphs \cite{Smith2008}, context-specific BNs \cite{Boutilier1996}, decomposable Markov networks and probabilistic chain graphs~\citep{Lauritzen1996}.
+As in~\citep{Leonelli2017}, models where the probability of any element of the sample space is represented by a monomial are considered.
+They are called \emph{monomial models} (MMs).
+For ease of exposition, throughout the manuscript we use BNs as an illustration of MMs but there are many other well-known statistical models that can be seen as a specific instance of MMs \cite{Gorgen2015,Leonelli2019,Leonelli2017}: for instance staged trees and chain event graphs \cite{Smith2008}, context-specific BNs \cite{Boutilier1996}, decomposable Markov networks and probabilistic chain graphs~\citep{Koller2009}.

 The paper is structured as follows.
-In Section~\ref{sec:monomial} we define MDPMs, MMs and give some examples.
-In Section~\ref{sec:proj} we review the essential notions from information geometry.
-Section~\ref{sec:sensitivity} reviews the main steps of a sensitivity analysis and introduces new multi-way covariation schemes.
-In Section~\ref{sec:geometric} we give a geometric characterization of sensitivity analysis and prove the optimality of our schemes.
-Section~\ref{sec:class} studies BN classifiers.
-The longer proofs of our results are collated in \ref{sec:proof}.
-We conclude with a discussion.
+Section~\ref{sec:monomial} includes the definition of MMs and some examples.
+Section~\ref{sec:proj} reviews the essential notions from information geometry.
+Section~\ref{sec:sensitivity} summarizes the main steps of a sensitivity analysis.
+Section \ref{sec:multicov} introduces new classes of multi-way sensitivity analyses.
+Section~\ref{sec:geometric} gives a geometric characterization of sensitivity analysis and proves the optimality of our schemes.
+Section~\ref{sec:real} discusses an applied sensitivity analysis in a medical application.
+The paper is concluded by a discussion.
+Longer proofs are collated in \ref{sec:proof}.